This post shares with you tried-and-true tips for how to pass the BTLPT.

 That way, when you listen to the recording for a second time, you’ll know exactly what points to listen for.

 After the second hearing, you’ll have 20 seconds to answer each question.
-If you took decent shorthand notes and listened carefully, you should not have much trouble with this section.
+Using your shorthand notes, answer the questions.

 As an extra tip, it doesn’t hurt to know a bit of Spanish and “Latino” culture, literature, and history – as some of the listening comprehension passages come from those areas.